herrera-ignacio/oopnotes/README.md

     * Phone must be off the hook to talk/make a called
     * If you try calling someone, and it's busy, you put the handset down Changes in state can be explicit or in response to event (__Observer__).

+ #### Use cases

+* All problems that can be solved using state machines
+* Process model for an operating/embedded systems
+* Programming language compiler implementaton
+* Lexical and syntatic analysis can use states to build abstract syntax trees
+* Event-driven systems (transitions from one state to another triggers an event/message)

 ---